Tea Tasting Journal

 The history of tea is very interesting and worth a read.
 Tea played a central role in two major historical events that shaped the modern world.
 The Boston Tea Party of 1773 was a pivotal moment in US history.
 Whereas the Opium War of 1839 was a pivotal moment in Chinese history.
 The former was caused by Britain’s export tax on tea shipped to the US.
 The latter was caused by the lucrative opium trade which was initially introduces as a way to alleviate Britain’s trade deficit with China.
 The former lead to the creation of a new nation; the latter the decline of an antiquated empire.

 The rabbit hole for tea-drinking culture is deep.
-This is an area of interest that goes back thousands of years!
+This is an area of interest that goes back thousands of years.
 I am not a tea expert.
 I like tea, but I also like simplicity.
-Short of ordering test kits on Amazon to measure water hardness and pH levels, here are some general pointers that gets you 80% of the way there with 20% of the effort.
-Or just drink tea “Grandpa Style”.
+Short of ordering test kits on Amazon to measure water hardness and pH levels, here are some general tips that I follow.

 Tea Sampler Set From Cha Mood